hsaid7/prvl-analytics/README.md

 - The result has daily usage stats:
   - unique_checkins, total_checkins, peak_usage, capacity_utilization, excess_usage, etc.
+- **Dummy Names**: For clarity in reporting, dummy names have been created for venues and partners (populated via `dim_venues` and `dim_partners`).
+This allows users to easily identify and compare partner and venue performance.

 For the specific SQL logic, see the Notion page (final query snippet).